Guide To The Best Cocktails

 What Is A Sidecar Cocktail?

-To create this little masterpiece, you’ll need to whip out your Cocktail Shaker (link to cocktail tools) as you’re going to need to add Cognac, Lemon Juice, Triple Sec and Ice to your Shaker.
-You’ll need to shake this well and then strain this into a fresh glass, et voila!
+To create this little masterpiece, you'll need to whip out your Cocktail Shaker and other drink mixing tools as you're going to need to add Cognac, Lemon Juice, Triple Sec and Ice to your Shaker.
+You'll need to shake this well and then strain this into a chilled cocktail glass, et voila!

 Again, this cocktail is one of the classic “Sour” cocktails, but can be sweetened by sugaring the rim of the fresh cocktail glass that you strain your mixture into.